This page contains information on applying for a Building Consent.

 PLEASE NOTE: At this stage you are not able to lodge online consents for Horowhenua District Council through the GoShift portal.
-We expect to transition to the online portal early next year.
+We expect to transition to the online portal by the end of April 2018.

 You can also obtain a hard copy of any application or guide by calling into your nearest Council Service Centre, or phone us on (06) 366 0999 and request for these to be mailed out to you.

 Horowhenua District Council is now using the GoShift application forms and guidelines and will no longer accept any applications made on the old forms.
 We're happy to answer any questions you might have regarding the GoShift initiative.